ma18015/Introduction-of-Programming2/README.md

   To download your group src you just run this script like \
   `gnum=your_group_number pass=your_password id=your_student_id ./download.sh`

-**Now I realize that it's much better to write test case in yaml file or json or sth, then read from python code and exec test case.**\
+**Now I realize that it's much better to write test cases in yaml file or json or sth, then read it from python code and exec test case.**\
-**This test code is stupud repetitive code..."**
+**This test code is stupud repetitive code...**